peteroupc/Numbers/docs/PeterO.Numbers.EInteger.md

     <b>Parameters:</b>

- * <i>index</i>: Zero based index of the bit to test.
-0 means the least significant bit.
+ * <i>index</i>: The index, starting at 0, of the bit to test, where 0 is the least significant bit, 1 is the next least significant bit, and so on.

 <b>Return Value:</b>

- `true`  if a bit is set in this number's absolute value.
+ `true`  if the given bit is set in this number's absolute value.

 <a id="GetUnsignedBit_PeterO_Numbers_EInteger"></a>
 ### GetUnsignedBit